 Are soft skills really the best predictor of success?
 How can hiring managers design a recruitment process that takes these skills into account?
 How can employers find the perfect balance between soft and hard skills?
 And is there really even a debate for hard skills vs soft skills?
 Let’s delve a little deeper.

 The case for soft skills in hiring

-- The link between profit and leaders with high emotional intelligence is clear.
-In one study, CEOs whose employees rated them high in character had an average return of 9.35% over a two-year period, nearly five times as much as companies with CEOs who had low character ratings.
+- The link between profit and leaders with high emotional intelligence is clear — In one study, CEOs whose employees rated them high in character had an average return of 9.35% over a two-year period, nearly five times as much as companies with CEOs who had low character ratings.

 The importance of hard skills in hiring

-Cal Newport, author of So Good They Can’t Ignore You, believes that to have a successful career, you must develop skills that make you an expert in something.
+Cal Newport, author of So Good They Can’t Ignore You, believes that to have a successful career, you must develop hard skills that make you an expert in something.
 There will always be a market for those with a depth of knowledge in one thing; specific fields will always demand new hires with niche skills and technical training.
-Newport argues that he more mastery you have in a profession or field, the more control and satisfaction it’ll give you in your career.
+Newport argues that the more mastery you have in a profession or field, the more control and satisfaction it’ll give you in your career.